Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Logitech’s come up with something a bit better.

-These days there’s a massive push for mechanical keyboards, but rubber keys have improved so dramatically over the past two years that most users won’t be able to tell the difference for laptop-style keys.
+These days there’s a massive push for mechanical keyboards, but rubber keys have improved so dramatically over the past two years that most users won’t be able to tell the difference between laptop-style keys.
 The K810 is an excellent representation of exactly that, with spry keys that have good bounce and provide solid feedback.
 The keys are also ever-so-slightly concave, which makes each key feel better when pressed and also indicates the center of the keys better, something that most full-size keyboards do regularly but that smaller keyboards like the K810 typically avoid.
 It improves typing spectacularly.

 The K810 can be pre-programmed to work with up to three different Bluetooth-enabled devices, like a phone, computer, or tablet.
 Any Bluetooth device can connect to any other Bluetooth device, but only one at a time.
 To switch, they need to be reprogrammed; that’s a limitation of Bluetooth.
-The K810 goes around that problem by allowing users to program up to three devices simultaneously on the keyboard, and with the push of a button it will switch between three profiles.
-So if you use a laptop, desktop, and tablet, those three can be programmed for Bluetooth connection 1, 2, and 3.
+The K810 goes around that problem by allowing users to program up to three devices simultaneously on the keyboard, and with the push of a button, it will switch between three profiles.
+So if you use a laptop, desktop, or tablet, those three can be programmed for Bluetooth connections 1, 2, and 3.
 Whenever you want to switch devices, just press the corresponding profile on the keyboard and it’s done.
 No hassle, it just works.

 Bottom Line: The absolute best Bluetooth keyboard you can buy

 Also why not check out: